AnonymerNiklasistanonym/SendGmailSimplified/README.md

 **Attention:**

-It seems like the current version supports only "only text" mails.
-On my Raspberry Pi 3 with python 2.7.13 everything runs.
-Therefore be warned if you want to use attachments on higher python versions - it probably doesn't work for now - but I will look into it!
+It seems like the current version is only fully supported on python 2.* (tested with 2.7.13 on my Raspberry Pi 3).
+If you are on python 3.* only plain text or html text without attachments will work.

-(also change the variable NOT_PYTHON_3 to False if it doesn't work)
+(also change the variable NOT_PYTHON_3 to False if you use any python > 2)